Leonardo da Vinci needs no introduction from me.

-However, if their painting style were too incongruent with their master’s then the piece would look wrong (think Van Gogh doing the scenery in the Mona Lisa).
+However, if their painting style was too incongruent with their master’s then the piece would look wrong (think Van Gogh doing the scenery in the Mona Lisa).
 In order to avoid this problem, students would spend a good deal of their time copying their master’s work.
 Not only was copying the master great practice, it was good for business.
 Verrocchio’s style is very present in Leonardo’s early paintings.

 Leonardo, later in life, would often instruct his own pupils to copy his drawings, in the same way that he had copied Verrocchio’s.

 “The artist ought first to exercise his hand by copying drawings from the hand of a good master.
 And having acquired that practice, under the criticism of his master, he should next practice drawing objects in relief of a good style, following the rules which will presently be given.”

 Recently it was discovered that while Leonardo worked on his most famous painting, The Mona Lisa, a student of his, with his own canvas, copied along with him; stroke for stroke.

 Both are highly finished paintings of extremely high quality but if a picture says a thousand words, this comparison is an essay on just how skilful a painter Leonardo was.

 “The youth should first learn perspective, then the proportions of objects.
 Then he may copy from some good master, to accustom himself to fine forms.
 Then from nature, to confirm by practice the rules he has learnt.”

 Choose four Leonardo drawings that look difficult and copy them in the same medium they were drawn in.
 After this, draw from life incorporating the ‘rules’ you have learned from this exercise.